Breed Specific Legislation and Policies • MSPCA-Angell

 The MSPCA is opposed to policies and laws that are based on a dog’s breed.
 We believe that these policies are not effective; instead, strong laws that prevent bites from all breeds should be implemented.

 In 2012, a law was signed in Massachusetts that set forth a statewide dangerous dog law and specifically prohibited regulation based on breed.
 No Massachusetts municipality may have a breed-discriminatory ordinance.
 However, private entities, such as landlords and insurance companies, may still continue to discriminate.
-Click here to read about the law.
+Click here to read about the law on our website.

 Why Ordinances and Policies That Focus on Specific Breeds Don’t Work